needoptimism/needoptimism.github.io/_posts/2019-02-07-python-iterable-iterator.md

 ### Then, "What is iterator?"

-We have just found out that as a result of passing `iterable` to `iter()` function `iterator` is generated.
+As we have seen so far, `iterator` is generated through passing `iterable` to `iter()` function.

-Then, how does `iterator` look like?
+Then, what is the essence of `iterator`?
 How we can iterate over different iterators?
 There is a specific protocol for iterator, which is as follows:

 - Iterator object has the method `__next__()` which accesses members in the given object one at a time.